cellajs/cella/info/QUICKSTART.md

 ## Cella CLI
-Currently, Cella CLI is limited to creating a cella project, listing diverged files and pulling upstream changes.
-Config can be found in cella.config.js.
+Cella CLI is currently limited to: creating a cella project, listing diverged files and pulling upstream changes.
+Config can be found in `cella.config.js`.

 ### 1. List diverged
 Receive a list of files that have diverged from cella itself.
 The files you have ignored in cella.config.js will not be listed.